LeonAksman/lpr/README.md

 POTENTIAL PROBLEMS

 This code was developed in Linux using MATLAB R2013b.
-It may have dependencies on some MathWorks toolboxes.
+It may have dependencies on some MathWorks toolboxes, which may not be strictly necessary.
-Those dependencies are not strictly necessary.
 If they pose a problem for you, please contact me.

 LICENSE

 This toolbox is licensed under GPLv3.
 Please see the LICENSE.txt file included.

 CONTACT